Expertise

 If during active surveillance of a man with low risk prostate cancer, there is evidence of the disease becoming more aggressive, such as a PSA rising too fast, or a repeat biopsy showing a higher Gleason score, then curative treatment can be appropriately given.
 However, many men on active surveillance should be able to avoid curative treatment altogether, as long as their disease remains stable.

-Associate Professor Grummet is a keen advocate of active surveillance as it reduces the unnecessary overtreatment of harmless disease, thereby maintaining men's quality of life.
+A/Professor Grummet is a keen advocate of active surveillance as it reduces the unnecessary overtreatment of harmless disease, thereby maintaining men's quality of life.
 Active surveillance is also important as its widespread use for low risk prostate cancer strengthens the argument in favour of PSA testing, which can help find the more aggressive types of prostate cancer while they are still curable.

-Associate Professor Grummet has a large volume of men on active surveillance in his practice and is a site investigator on the PRIAS study, the largest observational study of men on active surveillance in the world.
+A/Professor Grummet has a large volume of men on active surveillance in his practice and is a site investigator on the PRIAS study, the largest observational study of men on active surveillance in the world.

 Treatment of high risk localised prostate cancer